 Skip to main content

-FCT opens Call for Research Studentships for Doctorate Maria de Sousa
+FCT opens Call Studentships Maria de Sousa Doctorate

-On April 14, the day that marks one year since the death of researcher Maria de Sousa, the Foundation for Science and Technology (FCT), in collaboration with the Agency for Clinical Research and Biomedical Innovation (AICIB), announces the opening of a Call for PhD Research Studentships named after Maria de Sousa.
-The Call aims to award 50 research Studentships in the field of epidemiology and virology and applications will be open from June 1 to 30, 2021.
+On April 14, marking one year since the death of researcher Maria de Sousa, the Foundation for Science and Technology (FCT), in collaboration with the Agency for Clinical Research and Biomedical Innovation (AICIB), announces the opening of a Call the award of Studentships for Doctorates named Maria de Sousa.
+The Call award 50 Studentships in the field of epidemiology and virology, and applications will be open from June 1 to 30, 2021.

-The aim of the Call is to encourage the acquisition of new knowledge that will enable skills to be created for responses to epidemiological and virological phenomena, including pandemics, and which will translate into efficient prevention measures, better health care and effective support for citizens.
+The aim of Call to encourage the acquisition of new knowledge that will enable the development of skills to respond to epidemiological and virological phenomena, including pandemics, and that will translate into effective prevention measures, better healthcare, and effective support for citizens.

-Applications will be considered in any scientific field, with projects that contribute to increasing knowledge on the following topics:
+Applications will be considered in any scientific field, with projects that contribute to increasing knowledge in the following areas:

-• epidemiology and risk factors for infection and serious illness by the virus;
+• epidemiology and risk factors for infection and severe disease caused by the virus;

 • human-animal interaction, mechanisms of resistance and interspecies transmission of the virus, and the risk of pandemics;

-• strategies to prevent and prepare for new epidemics, including vaccines;
+• strategies for preventing and preparing for new epidemics, including vaccines;

 • innovative approaches, including new methods and new technologies, for diagnosing the disease;